 Don’t be surprised that they too are prowling on your profiles.

 Make it a practice to keep your social media only social.
 Never post or comment on your professional life.
-Also, avoid liking or sharing posts that bad mouth your colleague, seniors or the employer.
+Also, avoid liking or sharing posts that badmouth your colleagues, seniors, or your employer.

-Companies nowadays scan through your social profiles to understand your personality better.
-Be real and show your positive side in the social media accounts.
+Companies nowadays scan your social profiles to better understand your personality.
+Be real and show your positive side on social media accounts.
 Nobody likes negativity in a person they are going to hire.

 It is also the best platform to showcase your other skills and strengths.
-The more loving and caring you are, the more are the chances to score your brownies.
+The more loving and caring you are, the more chances you have to score your brownies.

 3. Prepare Common Questions

-The answers should look natural and not as you memorized from a script.
+The answers should look natural and not as if you memorised from a script.

 4. Illustrate your Selling Points

-How are you going to be valuable to the company is what the interviewer shall be looking in you.
-To illustrate your selling points well, make a checklist of your strengths and weaknesses.
+What you will be valued for by the company is what the interviewer will be looking for in you.
+To effectively illustrate your selling points, create a checklist of your strengths and weaknesses.

-Your strengths will sell by itself.
-However, you need to protect you weaknesses.
-You should have an approach to present them in your favor.
+Your strengths will sell themselves.
+However, you need to protect your weaknesses.
+You should have an approach to present them in your favour.

-Make your points congruent to the needs of the job and the values of the company.
-Only focus on elucidating them in detail for the interviewer to match it with their needs.
+Make your points align with the job’s needs and the company’s values.
+Focus only on elucidating them in detail so the interviewer can match them to their needs.

-It is a potent form of indirect communication where you are putting forward the points the persons across the table are dying to hear.
+It is a potent form of indirect communication in which you put forward the points people across the table are dying to hear.

-Also, constrain from direct selling and never push your points down their throat.
-Make it crisp, fluid and straightforward in your answering.
+Also, avoid direct selling and never push your points down their throats.
+Make your answers crisp, fluid, and straightforward.

 5. Get the best out of ‘Tell me about yourself’

-Most of the candidates begin with their family, hobbies and other non-interesting stuff which an interviewer may not want to know.
+Most candidates start with their family, hobbies, and other uninteresting stuff that an interviewer may not want to know.

 Treat it as a golden opportunity to seize the moment and guide the whole interview along with your path of preparation.

-First, ask questions that which part of your story they are interested in as it is impossible to summarize your life in few minutes.
+First, ask questions about which part of your story they are interested in, as it is impossible to summarise your life in a few minutes.

-Lead your answers towards your selling points and slowly sow your seeds for the future questions they are going to ask.
+Lead your answers towards your selling points and slowly sow your seeds for the future questions they will ask.

 We will elaborate on this in the following tip.